explainers-by-googlers/cross-origin-storage/README.md

 - Replace content delivery networks (CDNs).
 The required prompting is expected to deter websites from using the COS API unless there's a clear benefit to cross-origin file access, such as potentially utilizing a cached version.
 - Store popular JavaScript libraries like jQuery.
 (See the [FAQ](#appendixc-frequently-asked-questions-faq).)
 - Allow cross-origin file access _without_ explicit user consent.
+- Question the same-origin policy or make changes to it.

 > [!IMPORTANT]
 > COS has distinct objectives from the [Shared Storage API](https://github.com/WICG/shared-storage) proposal, which serves as common key/value storage infrastructure for privacy-preserving cross-site use cases.